kiewic/Projects/README.md

 * UDP send socket
 * UDP receive socket

-### How do TCP sockets work?
+#### How to run TCP sockets?

 1. Run any version of TCP server.
-2. Run any version of TCP client (remember to change localhost, 127.0.0.1 or ::1 if you are running server and client on different machines).
+2. Run any version of TCP client (change localhost, 127.0.0.1 or ::1 if you are running the server and the client on different machines).
-3. See results.
+3. See results:
   * TCP client sends a message ending with \r\n.
   * TCP server receives the message.
   * TCP server displays the message received.